 Brain injuries often require intense treatments, such as hospitalization.
 Expenses include direct and indirect medical costs.
 A TBI also takes a big toll on someone’s home, family, and work life.

-Victims should consider all of the costs when bringing an injury claim.
+Victims should consider all the costs when bringing an injury claim.
 If another party caused the accident, that party is responsible.

 Economic Damages